The Mamas & the Papas discography

-The Mamas & the Papas were a vocal group from Los Angeles, California that was active from 1966 to 1969.
-Their discography consists of a total of five albums and seventeen singles, six of which made the Billboard top ten, and sold close to 40 million records worldwide.
-Monday, Monday hit #1 on the Billboard Hot 100 chart in March 1966 and California Dreamin' was the top song on the Billboard Year-End Hot 100 singles of 1966.
+The Mamas & the Papas were a vocal group from Los Angeles, California, that was active from 1966 to 1969.
+Their discography consists of a total of five albums and 17 singles, six of which made the Billboard top ten, and sold close to 40 million records worldwide.
+"Monday, Monday" hit number one on the Billboard Hot 100 chart in March 1966 and "California Dreamin' was the top song on the Billboard Year-End Hot 100 singles of 1966.

-The Mamas and the Papas' recordings were released on Dunhill Records until 1967, when the company was sold and the label became ABC-Dunhill.
+The Mamas & the Papas' recordings were released on Dunhill Records until 1967, when the company was sold and the label became ABC-Dunhill.
 Around 1973, ABC-Dunhill discarded all multi-track session recordings and mono masters because they were deemed obsolete and too expensive to store.
-The original recordings of The Mamas and the Papas, and of labelmates such as Three Dog Night, are therefore lost, and it has been necessary to create digital versions from the stereo album masters, often second- or third-generation tapes.
+The original recordings of the Mamas & the Papas, and of labelmates such as Three Dog Night, are therefore lost, and it has been necessary to create digital versions from the stereo album masters, often second- or third-generation tapes.
 This is why the sound quality of Mamas and Papas' reissues does not match the best from the 1960s.
 In 2012, Sundazed Records located a mono master of If You Can Believe Your Eyes and Ears in the UK and released it on 180-gram vinyl and a limited edition of 500 compact discs.
+Three years later an extensive search of label archives worldwide turned up all the mono singles and mono LP masters from which the 50th Anniversary 2-CD set was made a year later and reissued for Record Store Day in 2018.

-The singles "California Dreamin' and "Monday, Monday" have both been certified as gold records by the RIAA.
+The RIAA has certified the single "California Dreamin' as 3× platinum", and the singles "Dream a Little Dream of Me", and "Monday, Monday" as platinum.